FishCenter Live: Collaboration

-On 24 October 2019, American rock band Cage the Elephant's released a music video for the song "Social Cues" from their album Social Cues.
+On 24 October 2019, American rock band Cage the Elephant released a music video for the song "Social Cues" from their eponymous album.
 It was shot at FishCenter Live with additional direction from Matt Shultz.

 Homages

 In the episode broadcast Thursday, 13 December 2018, a parody of the original Star Trek's USS Enterprise was featured called the "USS FishCenterprise NCC-1065."
 1065 is a reference to the street number for Williams Street, which produces content for Adult Swim.

 Broadcast and reception

 FishCenter Live was originally released in September 2014 on Adult Swim's official website.
 The show came about when staff decided to film the tropical fish swimming around their aquarium as an idea for developing content for the website's online streaming channels.
 New episodes were presented on weekdays.
 The show was added to the network proper in February 2015, broadcast at 4 a.m.
 These airings are condensed versions of the live version, consisting of 11-minute highlights from each day.

 In the first week of its televised broadcast, the show garnered 2.6 million viewers in total.
 In a press release, the network ranked the program first place across all targeted demographics in its time slot during the second week of March 2015.
 The network observed some of these viewers as confused Twitter users, wondering if the show was a prank.
 After these airings, live viewership rose from 120 to 5,000.
 The success led to the creation of a separate live stream dedicated to the network's Toonami block.

 In August 2017, a premiere of a Rick and Morty episode was delayed due to an episode of FishCenter Live on the same live stream.